Cheapest long haul destinations

 The cheapest long haul destinations

 The Post Office runs regular surveys to find the cheapest long-haul destinations by comparing a “basket” of holiday goods including an evening meal at a local restaurant, a can of Coke, a bottle of lager and so on.
 It’s not an exact science but it’s a useful indication.
-In September 2014 it surveyed 34 destinations and found the cheapest to be Bali, followed by Cape Town in South Africa and Sri Lanka.
+It surveyed 34 destinations and found the cheapest to be Bali, followed by Cape Town in South Africa and Sri Lanka.
 The most expensive destination was Dubai, where costs had risen sharply in recent months.

 The survey showed a wide range of costs, which means the impact to your holiday spending will be quite strong.
 The same basket of goods that cost £40 in Bali, £47 in Cape Town and £50 in Sri Lanka cost as much as £133 in Auckland and £161 in Dubai.
 Surprisingly, Singapore was as high as £155, perhaps because the researchers had failed to find the delicious local street markets.